Tarang/Meteor-Analytics/README.md

 Installation
 ===============

-Use meteorite to install it
+Use meteorite to install it then add it as a package to your meteor app if meteorite didn't already.

 ```
 mrt add analytics
+meteor add analytics
 ```

 Then fire up your browser to finish the setup.